tidyverse/tidyverse.org/content/blog/plumber2-0-1-0/index.md

 ### Redirection and forwarding

-Over the lifetime of a webserver you may end cleaning up functionality or moving things around.
+Over the lifetime of a webserver you may end up cleaning up functionality or moving things around.
 If some functionality ends up at a different path your API will contain dead links unless you do something about it. plumber2 makes it easy to redirect requests to a new location so that users of the API can gracefully migrate to the new location without disruption.

 <div class="highlight">